Cathie Hatrick-Anderson here...

 Maggie's second ride under saddle.

 I specialize in starting colts and rehabilitating problem horses.
 I have been training horses for over 30 years.
 Born in Southern California, brought up in the western tradition.
-I am a proud daughter of rodeo-bareback bronc rider, trick rider, and horse trainer Kathie Jo Hatrick, and outdoor extremist Dennis Shane Hatrick.
+I am a proud daughter of rodeo-bareback bronc rider, trick rider, and horse trainer Kathie Jo Hatrick.

 85% OF MY CLIENTS RIDE ENGLISH

 A problem horse is any breed, color, or discipline.
-I've helped dressage riders with their Holsteiners, Friesians, and Dutch Warmbloods.
-I have helped back yard riders with ALL types of breeds.
-Just because I prefer to ride bitless does not mean I can't help you to get your horse softer in his bitted bridle; I do this on a regular basis.
+I've helped dressage riders with their Holsteiners, Friesians, Oldenburgs and Dutch Warmbloods, back yard riders with ALL types of breeds.
+Hunter Jumpers that have horses that won't load, Just because I prefer to ride bitless does not mean I can't help you to get your horse softer in his bitted bridle; I do this on a regular basis.

 I Come To Your Facility, Farm or Backyard!